Prenatal Diagnosis & Fetal Anomaly

 If the child is going to die anyway, why not just get an abortion?
 Isn’t it the same outcome?

 Abortion is the intentional ending of a child’s life.
 For this act, a mother will have to not only cope with the grief of the diagnosis and the death of her child, but she will also have to grieve for the part that she played in her child’s death.
-(Personal testimonies from post-abortive women show that abortion may lead to a lifetime of grief.)
-By carrying the pregnancy to term, a mother has the opportunity to cherish her child and to let her child go.
+Personal testimonies from post-abortive women show that abortion may lead to a lifetime of grief.
+By carrying the pregnancy to term, a mother has the opportunity to cherish her child and to let her child go – assuming the prognosis was correct in the first place.

 What about when the child will be born with a disability?

-For children who will be born with a disability or a disorder, there are many organizations and support groups who are available to you to help you understand your child’s condition and to prepare you to care for your child.
+For children who will be born with a disability or a disorder, there are many organizations and support groups who are available to help understand the child’s condition and to prepare parents to care for their child.
+Not to mention, when we take eugenic termination out of the picture, it encourages medical specialists to seek treatments for conditions instead of just killing the person who has them.

 Will the mother suffer mentally or emotionally from continuing such a pregnancy?